krismeister/peer-collage/README.md

 Starting the Servers
 --------------------

-Start the Peer.js server and the http server by running this on the command line.
+Start the Peer.js server by running this command from the terminal:
+``sh
+node main startPeerJs
+``

+Then open another terminal and start the http server by running this command.
 ``sh
 node main start
 ``